davidefornelli/blog/posts/posts/LLM on Android.md

 ---
-title: "Installing Ollama on Android Using Termux: A Step-by-Step Guide"
+title: "Running LLMs on Android: A Step-by-Step Guide"
-description: "Unleash the Power of AI on Your Android Device with Termux: A Comprehensive Guide to Installing Ollama"
+description: "Unleash the Power of LLMs on Your Android Device with Termux and Ollama"
 author: Davide Fornelli
-date: 2024-04-23
+date: 2024-05-10
 toc: true
 categories:
   - llm